 - Bimonthly Art of Medicine meetings where faculty and students discuss other aspects of being an effective physician, dealing with ethical issues, and finding personal balance to avoid burnout

-- Monthly Master Clinician sessions where students lead an interesting case presentation followed by discussions from consulting specialists on the case
+- Monthly Master Clinician sessions where students lead interesting case presentations followed by discussions from consulting specialists on the case

 Other Curriculum Components:

-Orientation: Asheville students will complete the transition course in Asheville.
-This will include an orientation to Mission Hospital and its ancillary services, training in all pertinent electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
+Orientation: Asheville students complete orientation in Asheville.
+This includes an orientation to Mission Hospital and its ancillary services, electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
 Other student services include access to MAHEC library, UNC-A student health and gym services, and getting to know the community itself.

 Didactics: Students meet weekly as a group for a variety of didactic sessions consisting of case studies, problem-based learning sessions, core lectures, direct observation with patients, and skills labs.

-Testing and evaluations: All students will take the same standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
+Testing and evaluations: All students take similar standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
 These will be administered at or near the end of the third year.
-The surgery shelf exam will be administered at the end of the inpatient weeks toward the end of November.
-Students will be evaluated regularly by their faculty.
+The surgery shelf exam is administered at the end of the inpatient weeks.
+Students are evaluated regularly by their faculty.